rperce/rperce.github.io/index.md

 <br />
 I'm studying for a BS in Computer Science in the Turing Scholars Honors Program and a BS in Mathematics at UT Austin.
-I also do archery, fencing, and juggling.
+I also like yoga and juggling.
 See my [Projects](projects/) page for my public code or check out my [resume](resume/).